Discover the Best Places to See Florida's Manatees

 Wakulla River and the St. Marks River, North Florida

 Manatees can be viewed year around, but especially when they are traveling to the warm Wakulla Springs.
-T-N-T Hide-A-Way offers Manatee Observation Tours.
+Harry Smith Outdoors offers tours where manatees are often seen in the river.

 Manatees in Captivity